pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-historic`                          Custom report to display pytest historical execution records                                                                                                                                              Apr 08, 2020    N/A                    pytest
    :pypi:`pytest-historic-hook`                     Custom listener to store execution results into MYSQL DB, which is used for pytest-historic report                                                                                                        Apr 08, 2020    N/A                    pytest
    :pypi:`pytest-homeassistant`                     A pytest plugin for use with homeassistant custom components.
 Aug 12, 2020    4 - Beta               N/A
-   :pypi:`pytest-homeassistant-custom-component`    Experimental package to automatically extract test plugins for Home Assistant custom components                                                                                                           Jun 02, 2023    3 - Alpha              pytest (==7.3.1)
+   :pypi:`pytest-homeassistant-custom-component`    Experimental package to automatically extract test plugins for Home Assistant custom components                                                                                                           May 24, 2023    3 - Alpha              pytest (==7.3.1)
    :pypi:`pytest-honey`                             A simple plugin to use with pytest                                                                                                                                                                        Jan 07, 2022    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-honors`                            Report on tests that honor constraints, and guard against regressions                                                                                                                                     Mar 06, 2020    4 - Beta               N/A
    :pypi:`pytest-hot-reloading`                                                                                                                                                                                                                               May 18, 2023    N/A                    N/A